Yoga Wrist Supports: Your Guide to Pain-Free Practice

 Soft to Medium Wrist Braces

-Foam or gel pads prop up your palm’s base, easing wrist bend.
-These wrist-friendly props have been a lifesaver for my carpal tunnel, letting me flow without that nagging ache.
+Foam or gel pads lift the base of your palm so the wrist doesn’t bend as deeply.
+These wrist-friendly props have helped my carpal tunnel symptoms—I can flow without that nagging ache.

 Yoga Wedges for Joint Relief